 According to the Uniform procedure for veterinary control at the customs border of the Customs Union, products contained in the Uniform list of products under veterinary control require a veterinary certificate (except veterinary drugs and feed additives of chemical and microbiological synthesis, which need only be accompanied by documents issued by the manufacturer confirming their quality and safety).
-Veterinary certificates should be consistent with the Uniform requirements of products under veterinary control as well as the Uniform veterinary certificates for import to the customs territory of the Customs Union.
+Veterinary certificates should be consistent with the Uniform requirements for products under veterinary control.